Jean-Francois-C/Threat-Detection-and-Incident-Response/README.md

     + GitHub - [EDR Telemetry](https://github.com/tsale/EDR-Telemetry) - This project aims to compare and evaluate the telemetry of various EDR products.
     + GitHub - [Sysmon EDR](https://github.com/ion-storm/sysmon-edr) - Sysmon EDR POC Build within Powershell to prove ability.
     + GitHub - [Whids](https://github.com/0xrawsec/whids) - Open Source EDR for Windows.

++ Adversary Emulation
+  + GitHub - [APTSimulator](https://github.com/NextronSystems/APTSimulator) - Windows Batch script that uses a set of tools and output files to make a system look as if it was compromised.
+  + GitHub - [Atomic Red Team](https://github.com/redcanaryco/atomic-red-team) - Atomic Red Team™ is a library of tests mapped to the MITRE ATT&CK® framework.
+Security teams can use Atomic Red Team to quickly, portably, and reproducibly test their environments.
+  + GitHub - [Atomic Red Team (PowerShell)](https://github.com/redcanaryco/invoke-atomicredteam) - Invoke-AtomicRedTeam is a PowerShell module to execute tests as defined in the atomics folder of Red Canary's Atomic Red Team project.
+  + GitHub - [AutoTTP]( - Automated Tactics Techniques & Procedures.
+Re-running complex sequences manually for regression tests, product evaluations, generate data for researchers.